 Comparative studies of public reforms are often concerned either with features of reform processes or their effects.
-They usually focus on patterns of influence among actors, on efficiency and on the quality of public services (Christensen and Lægreid 2001 and 2007, Pollitt and Bouckaert 2004).
+They usually focus on patterns of influence among actors, on efficiency and on the quality of public services (Christensen and Lægreid 2001 and 2007; Pollitt and Bouckaert 2004).
 Rather seldom, however, do such studies address fundamental accountability questions.
 Reform may change accountability arrangements, either deliberately via formal changes in design or else unintentionally, resulting in a new accountability practice (Christensen and Lægreid 2002).
 Normally accountability is an ambiguous issue in reform initiatives, and it has been claimed that reforms produce both accountability overload and accountability deficits (Bovens, Schillemans and t'Hart 2008).
-In most cases reforms involve some kind of trade-off between different accountability mechanisms and between accountability and other values such as flexibility and entrepreneurship (deLeon 1998).
+In most cases reforms involve some kind of trade-off between different accountability mechanisms and between accountability and other values such as flexibility, entrepreneurship and efficient service delivery. (deLeon 1998).
 Administrative reform is thus not inherently inconsistent with accountability, and accountability mechanisms can be matched to public problems and agency structures that are embedded in the reforms.
+Normally the rhetoric's of public sector reforms aims at increase government's accountability but administrative reform can result in more obscure accountability relations (Olsen 1988) and the problem of maintaining accountability cannot be reduced to the public officials' control of bureaucrats and citizens' control of political executives (March and Olsen 1995).

-In addition, accountability is itself an ambiguous and contested concept irrespective of the effects of reforms.
+In addition, accountability is itself an ambiguous and contested concept irrespective of the effects of reforms (Mulgan 2003).
 In this paper we will use a rather narrow concept of accountability.
 Bovens (2007:450) defines accountability as "...a relationship between an actor and a forum, in which the actor has an obligation to explain and to justify his or her conduct, the forum can pose questions and pass judgments, and the actor may face consequences".
 The focus here is on whether actors can be held accountable ex post facto by accountability forums.
-One key question about accountability is the problem of many eyes or the 'accountability to whom' question, which focuses on the nature of the forum.
-Bovens, drawing on the work of Romzek and Dubnick (1987), distinguishes between political, legal, administrative/managerial, professional accountability.
+One key question about accountability is the problem of many eyes or the "accountability to whom" question, which focuses on the nature of the forum.
+Bovens, drawing on the work of Romzek and Dubnick (1987), distinguishes between political, legal, administrative/managerial, professional and social accountability.
 We will look at all these types of accountability.
 The traditional mechanism of upward political accountability to the parliament becomes problematic in a complex state with administrative reforms that deploy a concept of extended accountability, for here traditional accountability is only part of a cluster of mechanisms through which public bodies are held to account (Scott 2000).
+In contrast to asking if the administrative reforms have made the civil servants more accountable than before the reform we will focus on the kind of accountability that is appropriate given the various dimensions of accountability and the complex contexts and tasks that the accountability relations operate within (Romzek 2000).